kylrth/kylrth.github.io/content/post/truth-of-the-church.md

   - find out why people of indigenous faith believe what they do
   - find out why Buddhists/Hindus/Sikhs/Taoists believe what they do
   - read studies about spiritual experience
+- To show you why this is true, I'm going to demonstrate to you that the Book of Mormon is probably not an ancient book, but was in fact written in the 19th century.
+This will hopefully show you how a book can teach good things without being factual.

 ## the modern church